GraceLi14/Data-Visualization-Dashboards-SQL-Tableau-PowerBI/README.md

 <img width="658" alt="Screen Shot 2024-05-10 at 2 54 56 PM" src="https://github.com/GraceLi14/Grace-s-Data-Visualization-Dashboards-SQL-Tableau-Power-BI/assets/168991262/73268e70-ee78-476b-9265-011046f5743f">

 The final piece was telling a story of this data through visualization.
 I wanted to offer two views: an overview of Netflix show trends and a deep dive into specs by show.
 For the visual effects, I went with black and red to mimic the Netflix brand colors.

-For the overview tab, I thought the most relevant metrics to present to an audience who cares about Netflix trends would be shows added by date, shows by rating, top 10 genres and countries available.
-These metrics will provide the viewer a general insight of Netflix offerings and overall landscape.

-For the single title tab, I wanted to present viewers a view of specific shows of interest.
-Using what topics I would usually search up about a show I was interested in, I decided to display a dropdown title search section and upon clicking it, the viewer can then see when the show was released, the rating, a brief description of the plot, genre, director(s), cast members and countries available.

-Learning the PowerBI tool to present what I wanted required a lot video watching and Google searches on topics like how to create different charts, select specific colors and other formatting issues.
-As suspected though, PowerBI was pretty intuitive for me given I've already worked with other Microsoft tools.
-For example, I had a general idea of where to click to center tables, filter certain data out and add borders to charts.

 ### Outcome: